syrotkin/cheatsheets/React.md

 this.setState({name: 'Bob'});
 ```

+# TODO:

-###TODO: describe this.functionName.bind(this); to be done in the constructor to tell the component class methods about "this"
+describe binding `this` to be done in the constructor to tell the component class methods about "this"
+e.g. `this.reset = this.reset.bind(this);`